keboola/developers-docs/extend/component/tutorial/configuration.md

 {: .image-popup}
 ![Screenshot -- Configuration Form](/extend/component/tutorial/configuration-4.png)

 The end-user can now configure your component without writing the JSON with parameters.
+For very complex UI, the JSON schema editor is not really suitable, contact us about available options.

 ## Summary
 Your component can now successfully read configuration parameters provided by the end-user.
 You can read more about all the features of the